mDibyo/berkeley-scheduler/README.md

 data/recover.
 If something goes wrong, and you only realize it after `finalize` has completed, run `./recover.sh` to restore the old output.

+### Acknowledgements

+I would like to thank everyone who has contributed to the development of this project, for providing feedback and brainstorming ideas with me.

+There are however a few people who have contributed a lot to this project, and I would like to acknowledge them.
+Mihir Patil, Revati Kapshikhar, Tiffany Qi and Viraj Mahesh: thanks a lot for all the support, the feedback, the help you guys provided to me.
+Without you guys, this would not have happened.